trolund/hygge-wasm/README.md

     * Strings ✅
       * String length - Can obtain the length of a string with a pointer to the string data.
   * I/O ✅
-    * Read integer or float values into module. ✅
+    * Read integer or float values into the module. ✅
     * Write integer, float, and string values value to output stream ✅
   * Test specific features ✅
     * Assert operator that will end the program or continue execution based on a boolean expression. ✅